 The U.S. Centers for Disease Control and Prevention (CDC) recently updated their mask and physical distancing guidance for fully vaccinated individuals, raising many questions for food and beverage manufacturers.
 To help the food industry navigate the latest federal guidance on COVID-19 workplace operations, the American Frozen Food Institute (AFFI), the American Bakers Association, along with …

 There are no reports of individuals contracting COVID-19 via consuming frozen foods or any food, or via handling packaging.

-More than a dozen public health authorities from around the world, including the World Health Organization (WHO), U.S. Centers for Disease Control and Prevention (CDC), U.S. Food and Drug Administration (FDA) and the U.S. Department of Agriculture (USDA), along with leading food safety experts, all agree that there is no evidence of the spread of COVID-19 through consumption of food or food packaging, and no known cases of foodborne COVID-19.
+More than a dozen public health authorities from around the world, including the World Health Organization (WHO), Food and Agriculture Organization (FAO), U.S. Centers for Disease Control and Prevention (CDC), U.S. Food and Drug Administration (FDA) and the U.S. Department of Agriculture (USDA), along with leading food safety experts, all agree that there is no evidence of the spread of COVID-19 through consumption of food or food packaging, and no known cases of foodborne COVID-19.

 The FDA and USDA issued this joint statement to underscore the current epidemiologic and scientific information indicating no transmission of COVID-19 through food or food packaging.

 AFFI is supporting the COVID-19 Vaccine Education and Equity Project to help educate the public on vaccines.
 The effort was created and is supported by much of the healthcare community.
 The group has resources available in English and Spanish that can be shared with your employees to help build confidence in the process and ultimately raise awareness around the importance of COVID-19 vaccination.
 For more information and to access the resources, click here.
 In addition, here are some additional resources to help educate your workforce about the benefits of vaccination: